dlab-berkeley/Python-Fundamentals/README.md

 ### Prerequisites
 No prior experience with Python is required.

+Check D-Lab's [Learning Pathways](https://dlab-berkeley.github.io/dlab-workshops/python_path.html) to figure out which of our workshops to take!

 ## Workshop Goals

-This three-part interactive workshop series is your complete introduction to programming Python for people with little or no previous programming experience, with a focus on data science application.
-It covers the basics of Python and Jupyter, variables and data types, and a gentle introduction to data analysis in Pandas.
+This six-part interactive workshop series is your complete introduction to programming Python for people with little or no previous programming experience, with a focus on data science application.
+In Parts 1-3, we cover the basics of Python and Jupyter, variables and data types, and a gentle introduction to data analysis in Pandas.
+In Parts 4-6, we cover loops and conditionals, creating your own functions, analysis and visualization in Pandas, and the workflow of a data science project.

 ## Learning Objectives